 Dealing with gambling cravings

-- Reach out for support.
+Avoid isolation.
 Call a trusted family member, meet a friend for coffee, or go to a Gamblers Anonymous meeting.

-- Give yourself a reality check.
 Visualize what will happen if you give in to the urge to gamble.
 Think about how you’ll feel after all your money is gone and you’ve disappointed yourself and your family again.